ByteDev/ByteDev.Http/README.md

 ### Extension Methods

 The assembly also contains a number of public extension methods.

 To use them reference namespace: `ByteDev.Http`.

-HttpContent
-- ReadAsJsonAsync
-- ReadAsXmlAsync

 HttpContentHeaders
+- AddOrUpdate

+HttpRequestHeaders
+- AddUserAgent
 - AddOrUpdate